CPH HALF 2018– KEY FACTS FROM LAST SUNDAY

-On the men’s side there were 14 runners with sub 60-hour credentials (over 21 km/hr!).
+On the men’s side, there were 14 runners with sub 60-hour credentials (over 21 km/hr!).
 With last year’s winner Abraham Cheroben (Bahrain) and runner-up Jorum Okombo (Kenya), the level for 2018 was already super high.

 The winner of the 2018 CPH Half was the young Kenyan Daniel Kipchumba who clocked in 59.06 minutes to claim the victory, crushing his compatriot Abraham Kiptum (runner-up) and Ethiopian Jemal Yimer (3rd place) in a thrilling sprint finish in the streets of Copenhagen this Sunday.

 The women’s field was also set for fast times, when Joan Melly (Kenya), last year’s runner up, announced that the world record would be her target on Sunday.
-With her last amazing running-year, Melly was a clear favourite to win this year’s CPH Half.,.
+With her last amazing running-year, Melly was a clear favorite to win this year’s CPH Half.
 In April this year, she ran amazingly 65.04 minutes for the half marathon – only 14 seconds shy of the world record of 64.51 set by the Kenyan Joycilene Jepkosgei in March this year).

 Melly’s toughest challenge was Ruth Chepngetic (Kenya) who has an amazing sub-65minutes personal best.
 Both Melly and Chepngetic had male pacers to lead them through the streets of Copenhagen in an attempt for the world record.

-With great surprise of the audience, the Dutch track and field runner Sifan Hassan came away with the victory in a stunning time of 65.15 minutes.
+With the great surprise of the audience, the Dutch track and field runner Sifan Hassan came away with the victory in a stunning time of 65.15 minutes.

-Sifan is still new to on the half-marathon distance – she has only raced another half marathon back in 2011 – but this Sunday she showed everyone that she is not only a world-class runner on the track, but also on the streets.
+Sifan is still new to on the half-marathon distance – she has only raced another half marathon back in 2011 – but this Sunday she showed everyone that she is not only a world-class runner on the track but also on the streets.
 The 25-year-old Dutchman lowered the European Record from 2007 with more than one minute – and she was only 24 seconds away from the world record!